bosonplayground/missed_events/README.md

 # Missed events

-This repository has the goal to detect whether ethers.js v5.5.3 misses any smart contract events in comparison to web3.js
+This repository has the goal to detect whether ethers.js v5.5.3 misses any smart contract events in comparison to web3.js.
+We'll use different protocols as well.

 ## Prerequisites